katekeiroz-dev/VegFast-single-page/README.md

 ### VegFast-single-page
-Single page app - using css with SASS .
+Single page app - using css with SASS .<br>
-Responsive layout for all devices .
+Responsive layout for all devices

 ### Preview 💻